-Our Company and the Selling Shareholders have entered into an Underwriting Agreement with the Registrar to the Offer and the Underwriters.
-Our Company will file this Prospectus with the RoC, in accordance with applicable law.
-This Prospectus contains details of the Offer Price, Anchor Investor Offer Price, Offer size and underwriting arrangements and is complete in all material respects.
+Our Company and the Selling Shareholders intend to enter into an Underwriting Agreement with the Registrar to the Offer and the Underwriters on or after the determination of the Offer Price.
+After signing the Underwriting Agreement, the Company will file the Prospectus with the RoC.
+The Prospectus would have details of the Offer Price, Anchor Investor Offer Price, Offer size and underwriting arrangements and would be complete in all material respects.